Fumikac/botorch-ocelot-optimizer/README.md

 This [class file](gp_botorch.py) can be put under /op_methods.

-Rest of codes can be found in Lawrence Berkeley National Lab BELLA center [Github](https://github.com/BellaCenter).
+Rest of codes can be found in Lawrence Berkeley National Lab BELLA center [Github account](https://github.com/BellaCenter) (private).